Brazil's Bolsonaro uses Davos speech to appeal to big business

 He said his Justice Minister Sergio Moro, accompanying him in Davos, was the right man to fight corruption and money laundering.
 Moro oversaw Brazil's biggest graft investigation ever, landing powerful businessmen and politicians in jail, including former leftist president Luiz Inacio Lula da Silva.

-Bolsonaro said his government would balance economic development with preservation of Brazil's environment and biodiversity, including the world's largest rainforest, which many consider a vital defense against global warming.
+Bolsonaro said his government would balance economic development with preservation of Brazil's environment and biodiversity, including the world's largest rainforest, which many consider a vital defence against global warming.

-His government appears to have dropped plans to exit the Paris Agreement on climate change, but environmentalists worry his policies will favor farming interests and speed up deforestation in the Amazon.
+His government appears to have dropped plans to exit the Paris Agreement on climate change, but environmentalists worry his policies will favour farming interests and speed up deforestation in the Amazon.

+(The story refiles to correct typo in paragraph 6; no other changes to text)

 (Additional reporting by Anthony Boadle in Brasilia; Editing by Phil Berlowitz)